This post was updated on Apr 15, 2023

 Our relationships can cause both immense happiness and great distress.
 If we want the positives to outweigh the negatives, we need to put in substantial time and effort into making the relationship work.

 Luckily, you don’t have to do everything yourself.
-With assistance from our seasoned PIVOT Advocates, you can find amazing solutions to your relationship conflicts and discover new ways to enjoy spending time with your partner. e
+With assistance from our seasoned PIVOT Coaches, you can find amazing solutions to your relationship conflicts and discover new ways to enjoy spending time with your partner.

 PIVOT offers both couples and individual relationship coaching, as well as our five-day retreats at The Glass House.
 Reach out to us today!